 - Provide other documents needed for each person applying

-Applicants can apply directly to Housing Choices Australia by completing an Application for Housing Form and demonstrating they meet the eligibility requirements.
+Applicants can apply directly to Housing Choices by completing an Application for Housing Form and demonstrating they meet the eligibility requirements.

 To provide better access and choice for those on the waiting list for public housing, DHHS has established a centralised process for public housing applicants who choose to also be referred to a Registered Housing Agency.